parsaeisa/Notes/DevOps/kubernetes.md

 ### CRD's

 ## HPA
-It stands for Horizontal pod autoscaler .
+It stands for Horizontal pod autoscaler.
+K8s handles highly-availability in a great level.
+For autoscaling we use k8s.

+Put at least 2 pods for a service to HA that service.
+But if the requests to our service is going to grow we need to add more pods.

+* Before any scaling we need load-testing and fine-tuning to see whether the service works as we expected or not.

-We can create it using the k8s dashboard .
+We can create it using the k8s dashboard.

 HPA has three parameters :
 - min : the minimum count of our pods